ShivShrivastava/Project_-Hub-and-Spoke-Architecture_-Azure_-Terraform/README.md

 * Azure Kubernetes Service (AKS)
 * CI/CD pipeline integration (Azure DevOps / GitHub Actions)
 * Monitoring with Log Analytics

 ---

-## 🤝 Contributing

-Feel free to fork the repository and submit pull requests.

----

-## 📜 License

-This project is for learning and demonstration purposes.

----